Take a 1-min quiz to get a personalized workout plan Male Female

 Swim Tips

-While a workout is essential to your swim training, there are a few things that can help your performance remain exemplary.
-Below are a few things you should keep in mind:
+While a workout plan is essential for your swimming training, there are a few things that can help make the process smoother as you start on your training journey.
+Below are some things you should keep in mind:

 Start Slow

-This is especially important if you are a novice swimmer attempting fun swim workouts for beginners for the first time.
-Start slowly as you gradually build the intensity.
-Dont go from doing no swims to doing three hours of intense swim workouts daily.
-This will wear you out.
+This is particularly important if you’re a novice swimmer who is attempting fun swim workouts for beginners for the first time.
+Start slowly and gradually build the intensity.

 Technique Matters

-Proper technique helps prevent injury and helps you move smoothly and swiftly through the water.
-Here a few pointers:
+Proper technique helps prevent injury and allows you to move smoothly and swiftly through the water.
+Here are a few pointers:

-• Don’t look up as this causes your hips and the rest of the body to drop therefore increasing drag.
+• Don’t look up.
+This causes your hips and the rest of the body to drop, therefore increasing drag.

-• Keep your core muscles, abs and lower back muscles tight as you move through the water.
+• Keep your core muscles tight as you move through the water.
 Stretch your leading arm as far forward as possible.

-Your diet is crucial to your progress.
-Fuel Your body with healthy foods like complex carbs, protein, vegetables, fruits and healthy fats.
-Protein helps build muscle and reduce exercise-induced muscle mass loss while complex carbs help replenish your glycogen stores while (1) (6).
-Fruits and vegetables provide you with micronutrients while fats also provide energy and aid in the absorption of vitamins (5).
+Protein helps build or maintain lean muscle mass while complex carbs help replenish your glycogen stores (2) (9).
+Fruits and vegetables provide you with essential micronutrients while fats also provide energy and help with the absorption of vitamins (8).

-Remember to drink plenty of water to allow proper muscle recovery and elimination of waste products (7).
+Remember to drink plenty of water to allow proper muscle recovery and the elimination of waste products (10).

-The proper swimming gear will help you stay comfortable and help you swim more efficiently.
-For example, a good pair of swim goggles helps protect your eyes from irritation and that allows you to see properly as you swim.
-That said, invest in a good pair of swim goggles, swim suit, and swim caps.
+The correct swimming gear will help you stay comfortable and swim more efficiently.
+For example, a good pair of swimming goggles helps protect your eyes from irritation, which allows you to see properly as you swim.
+Investing in high-quality goggles, a swimsuit, and a swimming cap can make a huge difference.

 Have Fun